scottpetrovic/krita-org-hugo/content/en/posts/2017/interview-with-radian.md

 ### Whose work inspires you most -- who are your role models as an artist?

 I think I can name two – Mike Azevedo and Craig Mullins.
 I like Mike’s colors and light work so much, he definitely knows how to make it awesome.
 He was one of the artists who inspired me a lot from the start of my art journey.
 Craig – digital art pioneer who managed to keep progressing and experimenting for so many years.
-I’d say I like his “philosophy”, his way to do things, his way to think.
+I’d say I like his "philosophy", his way to do things, his way to think.

 ### How and when did you get to try digital painting for the first time?